 Osteoporosis Surgery: Symptoms, Treatment & Cost

-Osteoporosis is a disease that reduces bone density, making them fragile and causing bone loss.
+Osteoporosis is a disease that reduces bone density, making bones fragile and causing bone loss.
 Although this condition usually builds silently over time, it can greatly affect quality of life during fractures.
 If you don’t get perfect results from non-surgical treatments, then surgery is probably required to control the symptoms and fractures.
 In this blog article, we will discover Osteoporosis Surgery: Symptoms, Treatment & Cost.

 What Is Osteoporosis?

 Osteoporosis is an evolved disease that reduces bone strength and density, increasing the chances of fractures.
 Bones naturally experience a process of remodelling, where tissues of old bones are replaced with new tissues.
-Regardless, the balance between bone loss and creation of bone creation is disturbed in Osteoporosis, leading to thinned bones.
-This disease typically affects people older than the age of 50 years, particularly postmenopausal women, because of the decline in estrone levels that maintain bone density.
+Regardless, the balance between bone loss and bone creation is disturbed in Osteoporosis, leading to thinned bones.
+This disease typically affects people older than 50 years, particularly postmenopausal women, because of the decline in estrone levels that maintain bone density.
 Regardless, men with some specific conditions can also be affected by this condition.
 As per the National Osteoporosis Foundation, almost 10 million people in the USA suffer from osteoporosis, and more than 44 million people have issues of bone density.

 Common Symptoms of Osteoporosis